tamasjager/CatalystImageConsoleMessage/README.md

 Working with more than a handful of images from the catalog makes the Xcode console output borderline unreadable because of these messages.
 The console doesn't have an option to filter *out* messages (and in general we consider it bad practice to ignore messages on the console).

 Tested on Xcode 14.2 with macOS 13.2.
+This issue has been reported to Apple (FB11991656).